aedobbyn/year-of-the-donald/donald_abridged.md

 * About:
     + This is a shortened version of `year_of_the_donald.Rmd` and `year_of_the_donald.R` that omits most of the code to focus on the models and graphs
     + Data from [Kaggle](https://www.kaggle.com/datasets) can be found in `county_facts_abr.csv` and `primary_results.csv`
+    + This analysis isn't meant to be descriptive or predictive of anything; it is  an exercise in data science techniques.
+Among the many false equivalencies in this analysis, the main one is comparing the Republican primary to the Democratic one and combining these results into one mock general election.
 * Load data:
     + With `readr::read_csv()` rather than from a local Postgres database (as in `year_of_the_donald.Rmd`) to switch things up
 * Join the two datasets by county code